-J.T.
-Thorpe used refractory materials containing the toxic mineral in the installation of heavy industrial equipment throughout California during the peak decades of asbestos use in the U.S. Today, a special trust fund exists to compensate workers harmed by asbestos exposure.
+During the peak decades of asbestos use in the United States, J.T.
+Thorpe used refractory materials containing the toxic mineral in the installation of heavy industrial equipment throughout California.
+Today, a special trust fund exists to compensate workers harmed by asbestos exposure.

 For much of J.T.
 Thorpe’s history, asbestos was a primary ingredient in many of the refractory materials the company used.
 Many manufacturing and construction companies of the 20th century celebrated the naturally occurring mineral for its ability to increase the heat resistance and durability of almost any construction material it is mixed into.

 Many J.T.
 Thorpe employees who worked with refractory materials were subjected to long-term occupational asbestos exposure, which increased their risk of developing asbestos-related diseases such as pleural mesothelioma and asbestosis later in life.
 Employees of the businesses that contracted J.T.
-Thorpe have also suffered asbestos exposure while working in proximity to the company’s installations.
+Thorpe have also suffered asbestos exposure while working in proximity to J.T.
+Thorpe’s installations.

 Workers at risk of asbestos exposure from refractory materials included:

 To emerge from bankruptcy, J.T.
 Thorpe had to create the J.T.
 Thorpe Settlement Trust to provide compensation to present and future victims of asbestos exposure.
-Since its creation in 2006, the trust has compensated more than 4,500 claimants, and it paid out more than $8 million in 2016.
+Since its creation in 2006, the trust has compensated more than 4,500 claimants, and it paid out more than $8 million in the year 2016 alone.

 There are two other asbestos settlement trust funds with very similar names: